digimat/digimat-saia/README.rst

 This is a Python 2.7 (Python 3 not fully compatible yet, but will be in the future) module allowing to create **client** and/or **server** `SAIA EtherSBus <https://wiki.wireshark.org/EtherSBus>`_  nodes.
 This code allow you to create low cost (and hopefully reliable) communication services with any EtherSBus device, reading and writing data from/to them.
-By data (items), we mean inputs, outputs, flags and registers.
-More data-types may be supported in the future.
+By data (items), we mean inputs, outputs, flags, registers, timers and counters.
 In the exemple below, a local SBus node with address 253 (station number, or localid, or lid in our terminology) is created.

 .. code-block:: python